Hurricanes and tropical storms impact people across the country – not just residents in coastal communities.

 - Make sure all windows and doors are closed and locked.

-- Consider boarding up windows with plywood or invest in storm shutters.
+- Consider boarding up windows with plywood or investing in storm shutters.

 Prepare the Interior of Your Home